ndakic/ndakic/README.md

 ### Hi There 👋

-Let me introduce myself.
 My name is Nikola Dakić and I'm Software Engineer from Novi Sad, Serbia.

-Currently, I'm interested in web development and machine learning.

 Some of my preferred tools are:

 ![](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)